nahwinrajan/medium_clone/README.md

 - bootstrap styling
   - breadcrumb
   - pagination
-  - all other commmon bootstrap components
+  - all other common bootstrap components

 and while drafting the Relationship model, I realize that the category/ies is such a annoyance from user point of view (imagine that you have to think the thread you are writing belong to which category and sub-category AND the embarrassment when the response say you post it on the wrong category)